Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Discussions and Conclusion

 \section{Discussions and Conclusion}

-To some conclusions, our work has provide a novel and hardware-efficient protocol to deal with Rydberg decay error.
-We don't need any additional operation from hardware perspective like erasure conversion in alkaline-earth metal atoms \cite{wu2022erasure} nor addition ancilla qubits and CNOT gate to measure and renew the atoms \cite{perrin2024quantumerrorcorrectionresilient}.
-The only required source is final three-outcome measurement that distinguishes leakage from qubit subspace to locate the error \cite{cong2022hardware,suchara2015leakage,chow2024circuitbasedleakagetoerasureconversionneutral}.
-Three-outcome measurement has been demonstrated recently, which is a proof of the realizability of our protocol \cite{chow2024circuitbasedleakagetoerasureconversionneutral}.
+In conclusion, our work provides a hardware-efficient protocol to address Rydberg decay.
+Neither additional hardware operations nor additional ancilla qubits or CNOT gates are required with our strategy, unlike erasure conversion in alkaline-earth metal atoms \cite{wu2022erasure} and previous work on \textit{Partial-LRU} \cite{suchara2015leakage,Perrin_2025}.
+The only requirement or overhead is the final three-outcome measurement, which distinguishes the leaked state from the qubit subspace to locate the error \cite{cong2022hardware,suchara2015leakage,PRXQuantum.5.040343}.
+The three-outcome measurement has been demonstrated recently, which indicates that our protocol is practical in neutral atoms \cite{PRXQuantum.5.040343}.
 For pure Rydberg decay, we show a high threshold $2.33\%$.
-We also consider more realistic condition where pauli error exists.
-It is believed that there is always trade-off between resource consumption and performance for any QEC protocol.
-However, even with modest hardware requirement, Rydberg decay is not only not harmful but also has enhanced performance compared to tradition pauli error, owing to the property of located error.
-And we then step further by considering the condition where only one type of leakage can be detected, which is of special practical interest \cite{chow2024circuitbasedleakagetoerasureconversionneutral,evered2025probingtopologicalmatterfermion,ma2023high}.
-We develop \textit{critical decoder} motivated by the property of \textit{critical fault} and located error \cite{brown2020critical} and show that it is enough to eliminate the harm of critical fault in sub-threshold scaling and preserves the distance $d_e = \frac{d+1}{2}$ \cite{jandura2024surfacecodestabilizermeasurements}.
+For a more realistic condition where Pauli error exists.
+We demonstrate that Rydberg decay is not only harmless but also has enhanced performance compared to traditional Pauli error, owing to the property of located error.
+Furthermore, we examine the scenario where only one type of leakage is detectable - a condition of practical interest \cite{PRXQuantum.5.040343,evered2025probingtopologicalmatterfermion,ma2023high}.
+We develop the \textit{critical decoder} motivated by the property of the \textit{critical fault} \cite{brown2020critical} and the located error \cite{msbj-fxw7}, and we show it is enough to eliminate the damaging effect of the critical fault in sub-threshold scaling and preserves the distance $d_e = \frac{d+1}{2}$ \cite{jandura2024surfacecodestabilizermeasurements}.
+Our strategy is more efficient compared to the previous protocol that used an additional LRU to remove the critical fault \cite{brown2020critical}.